 The pair announced in February the had developed an oral cannabinoid complex delivery strips and controlled time release capsule technology.
 “We think time release capsules are extremely important as they help bridge the gap in terms of familiarity with many patients who want to switch from synthetic drugs to a natural product as a way to reduce side effects and drug,” said Mr. Kent Deuters, CEO of MJ Biopharma.

 Vodis Pharmaceuticals (CSE:VP)

 In March, the company announced it, together with Our Church International, signed a 15-year licensing and marketing agreement.
 Later that month, Vodis announced construction had begun on its Bellingham cannabis facility.
-Following that, the company announced its USA-branded product had begun selling in Washington State.
+Following that, the Canadian cannabis stock announced its USA-branded product had begun selling in Washington State.
 On June 20, Vodis announced a $5 million private placement financing.